MehdiOtmani/MehdiOtmani/README.md

 - **Data Engineering:** Focusing on managing and analyzing data to drive valuable insights.

 ## 📚 Currently Learning
-- **GraphQL:** Exploring GraphQL to improve my data querying capabilities and API skillset.
-I’m focusing on GraphQL for its flexibility in requesting only the data needed and its potential to streamline and optimize API interactions.
+- **GraphQL:** Exploring GraphQL to improve my data querying capabilities and for its flexibility in requesting only the data needed and its potential to streamline and optimize API interactions.
 - **Angular:** Diving into Angular to build dynamic and responsive web applications.

 ## 💻 **Interests**